Cambridge English: Young Learners: History

-The tests were trialled in 1995–96 with over 3,000 children in Europe, South America and South East Asia.
+The tests were trialed in 1995–96 with over 3,000 children in Europe, South America and South East Asia.
 The trial feedback was used to construct the live tests.
 The trials also identified issues of practicality.
-For example, schools need to enter children when the children are ready, which could be at any time in the year.
-Instead of a fixed exam timetable, a flexible system was adopted so that tests could be taken in familiar surroundings in a child's school and administered to fit in with regional/local conditions (e.g. schools term periods).
+For example, schools enter children when ready, that could be at any time in the year.
+Instead of a fixed exam timetable, a flexible system was adopted so that tests could be taken in familiar surroundings in a child's school and administered to fit within regional/local conditions (e.g. school term periods).

 In 2003, 10 years after the initial development work, the tests were reviewed again.
 This involved further consultation with test centres, teachers and examiners.
-The consultation indicated high levels of satisfaction with the tests in general, but identified several tasks where changes might be made to improve the tests.
-These new tasks were trialled in centres across the world (Argentina, China, Japan, Libya, Portugal, Spain, Thailand and UK).
+The consultation indicated high levels of satisfaction with the tests in general but identified several tasks where changes might be made to improve the tests.
+These new tasks were trialed in centres across the world (Argentina, China, Japan, Libya, Portugal, Spain, Thailand and the UK).
 A total of 4,000 trial tests were taken.
 Following analysis of the results, the Young Learners tests were revised and went live in January 2007.
 Teacher feedback indicated: “an appreciation of the clearer test focus for each task and the new words in the vocabulary lists.
-In addition the new task types have led to clearer guidelines for markers and this enhances marker standardisation”.
+In addition, the new task types have led to clearer guidelines for markers and this enhances marker standardization”.

-Twenty years on from the initial development work, the tests have been updated again.
-From January 2014, the paper-based tests feature new graphics designed to motivate and engage young learners.
+Twenty years after the initial development work, the tests have been updated again.
+Since January 2014, the paper-based tests have new graphics designed to motivate and engage young learners.
 In addition, computer-based tests are being launched on a country-by-country basis.

 Format

 All three tests in the suite are designed to test the four core language skills (reading, writing, speaking and listening).

 Each of the tests has three papers: a Listening paper, a Reading and Writing paper, and a Speaking paper.
 Each paper is worth a third of the total marks.

 Results are reported using shields as an indication of how well the candidate has done in each skill.
-A maximum of five shields are available per paper and a maximum of 15 shields are available in total.
+A maximum of five shields are available per paper, and a maximum of 15 shields are available in total.

 The tests are available in pen-and-paper format.
-From January 2014 there are updated paper-based tests with new graphics designed to motivate young learners.
+Since January 2014, there have been updated paper-based tests with new graphics designed to motivate young learners.

-Cambridge English Language Assessment has also launched computer-based tests in some countries.
+Cambridge Assessment English has also launched computer-based tests in some countries.
 This provides learners with a wider availability of test dates and faster results.
 Both formats of the exams have the same task types, topics, number of questions, timings and marks.
 And both formats lead to the same certificate.
-Where the computer-based test differs is the speaking paper – in the computer-based Speaking test, children respond to audio and visual prompts, rather than to an examiner.
-Children answer a few warm up questions to get them used to interacting with an animated character.
+Where the computer-based test differs is the speaking paper – in the computer-based Speaking test, children respond to audio and visual prompts rather than to an examiner.
+Children answer a few warm-up questions to get them used to interacting with an animated character.